 The OACC is a powerful online calculator devoted to provide estimations of algorithmic complexity (a.k.a.
 Kolmogorov-Chaitin complexity) (or $K$) and Algorithmic Probability for short and long strings and for 2-dimensional arrays better than any other tool, and estimations of Bennett's Logical Depth (or $LD$) for strings hitherto impossible to estimate with any other tool.
 This 3 measures consitute the most powerful and universal algorithmic measures of complexity.
 It uses a method (called $BDM$) based upon Algorithmic Probability, which is compatible with--but beyond the scope of--lossless compression algorithms that are so widely used to estimate $K$.
-Implementations of lossless compression are, however, entirely based on Shannon entropy ($S$) (e.g. LZ, LZW, DEFLATE, etc) and thus cannot capture any algorithmic content beyond simple statistical patterns (repetitions).
+Implementations of lossless compression are, however, entirely based upon Shannon entropy ($S$) (e.g. LZ, LZW, DEFLATE, etc) and thus cannot capture any algorithmic content beyond simple statistical patterns (repetitions).

 In contrast, $BDM$ not only considers statistical regularities but is also sensitive to segments of an algorithmic nature (such as in a sequence like $12345...$), which $S$ and lossless compression algorithms would only be able to characterize as having maximum randomness and the highest degree of incompressibility.
 Moreover, unlike $K$ (thanks to the Invariance Theorem) both Entropy and Entropy-based compression algorithms are NOT invariant to language description and are therefore neither suitable nor robust as measures of complexity (find here the arguments & example).

 If you use the OACC please cite

 The OACC is a project developed by the following labs: